Two arrested after Friday morning shooting in Donaldsonville

 The above case was prosecuted by Assistant District Attorney Lana Chaney, and presiding over this matter was the Honorable Judge Tess Stromberg.

 St. James Parish

-Jason Gaudet, 8337 Oak St., Sorrento, age 40, pled guilty to Theft over $1500 and was sentenced to four years with the Louisiana Department of Corrections with credit for time served, to be suspended, and placed on four years supervised probation.
+Chad Rodrigue, 8294-1 Mills St., St. James, age 30, pleaded guilty to Simple Burglary and was sentenced to seven years with the Louisiana Department of Corrections with credit for time served, to be suspended, and placed on five years supervised probation.

 The above cases were prosecuted by Assistant District Attorney Bruce Mohon, and presiding over these matters was the Honorable Judge Jessie LeBlanc.